roots/docs/docs/trellis/master/vagrant.md

 ## Vagrantfile
 The example `Vagrantfile` in this project can be kept in this folder or moved anywhere else such as a project/site folder.
 Generally, if you want to have multiple sites on 1 Vagrant VM, you should keep the `Vagrantfile` where it is (in the trellis dir).
 If you want to have 1 Vagrant VM *per* project/site, you should make copies of the `Vagrantfile` and put them into each project's dir.
 You'd then run `vagrant up` from the project-specific directory.

+## NFS
+For more NFS details and troubleshooting, see the official [Vagrant docs](https://www.vagrantup.com/docs/synced-folders/nfs).